sshalem/Spring-Boot/02-JPA/12-AOP/README.md

 <img src="https://img.shields.io/badge/- AOP_Advices_Types %20-blue" height=40px>

 There are five types of AOP advices are as follows:
-1. [Before Advice](#-) An advice that executes before a join point, is called before advice.
+1. [Before Advice](#-) - run before the methodAn advice that executes before a join point, is called before advice.
 We use @Before annotation to mark an advice as Before advice.
-2. [After Advice](#-) An advice that executes after a join point, is called after advice.
+2. [After Advice](#-) / [After finally Advice](#-)  - run after the method (Finally).
+An advice that executes after a join point, is called after advice.
 We use @After annotation to mark an advice as After advice.
 3. [Around Advice](#-) An advice that executes before and after of a join point, is called around advice.
 4. [After Throwing Advice](#-) An advice that executes when a join point throws an exception.
 5. [After Returning Advice](#-) An advice that executes when a method executes successfully.